minlanyu/cs243-site/README.md

 - Please contact me if some concepts are hard to understand and I'll provide more supplemental materials.

 ## Coursework and Grading
-- Project: 50% (5% initial project presentation, 10% mid-term report, 35% final report and code)
+- Project: 50% (5% initial project presentation, 5% mid-term report, 5% final project presentation, 35% final report and code)
 - Reviews: 35%
 - Class presentation: 10%
-- Class participation: 5% (including online discussion on Ed)
+- Class participation: 5% (including class attendance, in-class discussion, and online discussion on Ed)

 Please see detailed requirements after the syllabus